What happens if I wait to get life insurance?

 - Term Life Insurance: Covers you for a set period (e.g., 10, 20, 30 years) and is usually more affordable.

-- Permanent Life Insurance: Covers you for life and may build cash value that grows over time.
+- Whole Life Insurance: Covers you for life and may build cash value that grows over time.

 Do I need life insurance if I’m healthy and young?